hbk91/2021StudyNotes/Microsoft_Excel.md

   - **Rows:** Similar to columns.
 Rows and Columns give you a 2-D breakdown of your data.
 You can add sub-fields too within rows and columns
   - **Values:** This is the column whose summary (Sum, Count, Average) you wish to see in the table (example: Sales, Orders)
   - **Filters:** This is at a macro level, above the Pivot table itself, to filter the entire data for one or more values of a column.
 For example: You want your table to show the sales figures of only Northeast region, broken down by Industry, and Years.
 Then, you can put a FILTER for region, and select Northeast.
 In COLUMN you can put Industries, in ROWS you can put Order Dates, and in VALUES you can select Sales.
+  - **Calculated Fields:** You can add a calculated column, in your Pivot Table, based on the columns in your data. `Alt+JT+J+F`.
+For example, difference between two columns such as sales and commissions to yield, net sales.
+However, the summary statistic that will be presented in the main table for calculated fields will only be SUM, and not anything else. **Best advice, avoid them, and add a column in your underlying table for whatever you are trying to do.**

 ## Data Tables: